pydio/pydio-doc-admin-guide/1_installation_guides/02_cells_enterprise_requirements.md

 ### License Status

-After installation, the "Enterprise License" menu in the Settings panel will display the status of your current license, showing expiration time and number of users used.
+After installation, the "Enterprise License" menu in the Settings panel displays the status of your current license, showing expiration time and number of users used.

 [:image-popup:1_installation_guides/enterprise_license.png]